temcocontrols/T3000Webview/docs/new-ui/Complete-Source-Code-Architecture-Analysis.md

 ---

-*Analysis completed on July 2, 2025 by GitHub Copilot* *Total analysis time: Comprehensive review of 400+ files* *Confidence level: High - Based on thorough examination of codebase structure and patterns*
+*Analysis completed on July 2, 2025*
+*Total analysis time: Comprehensive review of 400+ files* *Confidence level: High - Based on thorough examination of codebase structure and patterns*